flipboxfactory/organizations/docs/queries/user-type.md

 # User Type Query

-The User Type Query supports all [Active Query] operations.
-In addition, the following can be utilized:
+The User Type Query supports all [Active Query] operations plus the following:

 ## Params
-All of the standard [Active Query](https://www.yiiframework.com/doc/api/2.0/yii-db-activequery#properties) public properties are available.
-In addition, the following properties are also available:
+All of the standard [Active Query](https://www.yiiframework.com/doc/api/2.0/yii-db-activequery#properties) public properties are available plus the following:

 | Property              | Type                                  | Description
 | --------------------- | ------------------------------------- | ---------------------------------------------------------------------------------